-Error messages are directed to the files ErrOut.coli, ErrOut.dd, and ErrOut.cll depending on whether the source of error is located in the COLI library, the DD library, or the global interface (or the module tensors), respectively.
-During the initialization of COLLIER these files are created within the above-mentioned output folder, and a free output channel (with number > 100) is automatically assigned to each of them.
+Errout.coli, Errout.dd, and Errout.coli depending on whether the source of error is located in the COLI library, the DD library, or the global interface (or the module tensors), respectively.
+During the initialization of Collier these files are created within the above-mentioned output folder, and a free output channel (with number > 100) is automatically assigned to each of them.
 Output channels can also be attributed manually by the user calling the corresponding subroutines with the channel number outchan as integer argument.
 Most notably, this possibility permits to redirect the error output to the standard channel by choosing outchan=6.
 Note that, if the file output is switched off via the subroutine SwitchOffFileOutput_cll, the standard channel is not closed and, moreover, Collier output directed to it (whether it be the terminal or a dedicated standard output file) continues to be delivered.
 The output channels currently selected can be retrieved by the subroutines